haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Multiattack.
 The shambling mound makes two slam attacks.
 If both attacks hit a Medium or smaller target, the target is grappled (escape DC 14), and the shambling mound uses its Engulf on it.
 Slam.
 Melee Weapon Attack: +7 to hit, reach 5 ft., one target.
 Hit: 13 (2d8 + 4) bludgeoning damage.
 Engulf.
 The shambling mound engulfs a Medium or smaller creature grappled by it.
 The engulfed target is blinded, restrained, and unable to breathe, and it must
-  Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 345

 Fist.
 Melee Weapon Attack: +7 to hit, reach 5 ft., one target.
 Hit: 11 (2d6 + 4) bludgeoning damage.
 Reactions